 A company secretary's role in ensuring the smooth running of a limited company extends to the share structure of the firm, and constantly checking the ownership of the shares.
 The secretary will also keep copies of all resolutions of members, and can give notice of annual and extraordinary general meetings as they arise.
 If you're planning on establishing a company with the role of secretary included, but either don't have a candidate to fill it or would rather not use your own personnel – for privacy of other reasons – here at Coddan we can provide a nominee secretary for you.
 Our nominee won’t have any control over your company and you can change them at any time.

 We have a number of companies incorporation packages to suit various needs, starting from just £125.00.
-Online company formation with a nominee secretary: applying for a nominee secretary with us is simple – all you need to do is fill out our online application form, which is approved by Companies House, and we will do the rest.
+Online company formation with a nominee secretary: applying for a nominee secretary with us is simple – all you need to do is fill out our online application form, and we will do the rest.
 If you'd like to talk to us about having a nominee secretary for your company, our expert business consultants are available to answer your queries.
 Get in touch with us now and they’ll be happy to help.

 Benefits of appointing a nominee secretary: the benefits of appointing a nominee secretary for your company with Coddan are numerous, and with every company in the UK obliged to appoint a secretary, its a position your company cannot afford to ignore.
 The duties that would have been the responsibility of the company secretary still exist whether you currently have a secretary or not.
 These need addressing and no director of a company big or small will want to be saddled with all the admin and paperwork.
 Every successful director knows the importance of delegation.
 So why choose Coddan?
 Our wealth of experience will be able to assist your business in the appointment of a new nominee secretary.
 Our efficient, professional and low-cost services will help you make the best business decisions and guide you towards the future.
 If you need an assistance with a nominee secretary in UK, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).